starasia1/exercise.html_personal-portfolio/README.md

     * You are provided with an `index.html` document at the root of this project.
     * Edit the document by adding information about yourself to it.
     * This will be accomplished over the course of several days.
-    * The objective is to achieve a portfolio which resembles the image below.
+    * The objective is to achieve a portfolio with comparable quality to the image below.

 ![](./portfolio-goal.png)